OWASP/threat-dragon/setup-env.md

 To get started, copy [example.env](example.env) to `.env` at the root of the project and update the variables as appropriate.

+**Note**: Do not use the `export` or `set` keywork inside your env file, as this will not work from a docker context.
+The `dotenv` package will automatically export the variables for you.

 Alternatively, you can also set your environment variables via [command line](#command-line) if you'd prefer.

 ___